 Evolve.
 Learn.
 Grow.
 Change your strategy accordingly to maximize what you learn.
 Evolve your strategy and stay aligned with your goals.

 Most social media platforms have native analytics that can be leveraged.
-And focus on the external tools on those that allow aggregation of data across platforms.
+And focus on the external tools on those that allow the aggregation of data across platforms.

 - Ride the Trend

 Understand what your audience – and the social realm as a whole – is talking about and engage them on what’s topical.

 Insert yourself (creatively) into trending conversations.
 Relevant hashtags and otherwise engaging topics.

 ‘Newsjacking’ is strategically capitalizing on the popularity of a trending news story to amplify your own goals.
 If there is a way to fit your message into a popular conversation – do it.

 Your audience must understand that you are engaging, responsive, and available to answer questions, provide commentary, or otherwise have a consistent voice in the ongoing social conversation.